JifanTheAnalyst/JifanTheAnalyst/README.md

 - 👋 Hi, I’m Jifan
-- 👀 I’m interested in data science and engineering
+- 👀 I’m interested in data science and web development
-- 🎓 I'm a Ecological Economics graduate from University of Edinburgh
+- 🎓 I'm an Ecological Economics graduate from the University of Edinburgh
-- 🌱 I’m an avid self learner
+- 🌱 I’m an avid self-learner
-- ✉️ Please drop me a message if you have any suggestion to my projects
+- ✉️ Please drop me a message if you have any suggestions for my projects
 - 📫 You can also reach me through my LinkedIn: https://www.linkedin.com/in/jifan-lou-365a961a2/

 <!---